emmyclau/CarND-Advanced-Lane-Lines/README.md

     combined_binary[(s_channel_binary == 1) | (gradx == 1) & (grady == 1) | (mag_binary == 1) & (dir_binary == 1)] = 1
     ```

-6. I also set all pixels from 700 to 719 to 0 because that is the front of car and not part of the road to avoid reflection on the front of the car affects the lane detection.
+6. I also set all pixels from rows 700 to 719 to 0 because that is the front of car and not part of the road to avoid reflection on the front of the car affects the lane line detection.

     ```
     combined_binary[700:,:] = 0